anms23/aspose-imaging-probe/how_to_edit_photo_image_programmaticaly.md

 ## Grayscale image

-Some images look more interesting in grayscale format rather than in color.
+Some images may look more interesting in grayscale format rather than in color.
 The colors in photography may not contain valuable information, but a black&white style could emphasize lights and shadows, attract attention to surface details, and create more emotional responses.
 The `Grayscale` method of Aspose.Imaging converts color images to it grayscale representation.

 Grayscaled image example: